Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 Is Younique a Pyramid Scheme?

-However, although most Multi-level marketing has genuine products and services, some have very costly products that are tough to market and mandate their members to market a certain quantity (quota) every month.
+However, it’s important to note that while most multi-level marketing companies have genuine products and services, some have expensive products that are difficult to sell, and they require their members to meet a monthly quota.

-This means that the only way you can make respectable cash or avoid loss is to hire more individuals for the company.
+This means that the only way to make decent money or avoid loss is by recruiting more people for the company.

-And because of this, some participants said that Younique is a pyramid scheme in disguise…
+As a result, some individuals claim that Younique is a pyramid scheme in disguise.

-Before I say more, let’s first learn what a pyramid scheme actually is.
+Before we delve further, let’s first understand what a pyramid scheme is.

 What Is a Pyramid Scheme?